lionkor/ignore/story.md

 The **fourth letter arrives**, with green paint once again.

 ```
-nbcm wbuhhyf cmhn muzy. xcmvuhx.
+sym. nbcm wbuhhyf cmhn muzy. xcmvuhx.
 ```

 It's dated the 17th of March 1943.

 (decipher it now)

 Your superior comes to visit, he now wants to know how the decryption works, as a new mass of around 50 letters have been intercepted and a new task force will be formed.
-He also wants to know how you assert the threat level!
+He also wants to know how you assert the threat level (can you find out what they are talking about?).
 What do you say?